 At the end of this session, participants should have:

-- Provided feedback on barriers and enablers to end of life discussions in the general practice setting to inform future policy and resource development
+- Consulted on barriers and enablers to end of life discussions in the general practice setting to inform future policy and resource development

 Over one million Australians are at high risk of cardiovascular disease (CVD) and don’t know it!
 Despite this alarming statistic, CVD remaining a national health priority, and it is mostly preventable, health professional uptake of routine CVD risk assessment and management remains poor.